quddle/django-2.x-complete-beginner/readme.md

 And finally, you will be packaging the Django project for deployment on Heroku and going live!!!

+## Who this course is for ?

+    - Anyone who wants to create highly scalable and secure web applications.
+    - Anyone who wants to improve their understanding of Django.
+    - Anyone who want to learn back-end development using Django.
+    - Anyone who wants to learn rapid web development.
+    - Beginners in web development.
+    - Entrepreneurs who want to launch start-ups and create online businesses.

 ## Author

 - Anil Kulkarni